I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 "Super Nintendo" was supposed to have also got a CD player device similar to "Mega CD" but CPU was to slow so Sony used that developing spend money from the abbonded project to create an own console that became the original "Playstation".

 Sega created a device for "Megadrive" called "32X" at very end of 16 bit era.
 It transformed the 16 bit "Megadrive" into a cheap 32 bit machine, added more ram, better soundchip + stereo sound, 2 better CPU:s, 3d calculations, more video ram and more colors.
 It serves a bridge between 16 bit and 32 bit consoles but had a short life span.
-In Swedish magazin "Sega Force" "32X" was called "poor mans Saturn console".
+In Swedish magazin "Sega Force" the "32X" was called "the poor mans Saturn console".
 But it became a commercial failure despite technically good and cheap masterpiece and Sega realised a real 32 bit machine "Saturn" 6 months later and they are not compatiable with each other and "Saturn" was also a failure.
 There was only 40 game titles realised for "32X" when a few games also requered "Mega CD" as well and thus even more cables.
 I dont know excatly how "32X" works under the shell but I suspect "Megadrive" original 16 bit CPU are also used to run games and not only new powerfull dual 32 bit CPUS.
-But I know that "32X" game developers could use both "32X" better soundchip as well as "Megadrive" original sound chip.
+But I know that "32X" game developers could use both the "32X" better soundchip as well as "Megadrives" original sound chip.

 It is possible to use "Megadrive" cartridges in "32X", it simply passes them but from what I read "Master System" converters can not be placed in a "32X".
-"32X" on "Megadrive" model 1 requered a cable to jack in port into speakers or headset since the "Megadrive" model 1 TV output was not desinged to handle stereo sound but the 3,5 port was thus it is possible to get stereo sound pure "Megadrive" games if attaching speakers or headset to 3,5 port while "Megadrive" model 2 does not have 3,5 port and instead uses stereo output though TV cable.
+"32X" on "Megadrive" model 1 requered a cable to jack in port into speakers or headset since the "Megadrive" model 1 TV output was not desinged to handle stereo sound but the 3,5 jackin port was thus it is possible to get stereo sound pure "Megadrive" games if attaching speakers or headset to 3,5 port while "Megadrive" model 2 does not have 3,5 port and instead uses stereo output though TV cable.
 With "32X" inserted "Megadrive" uses the "32X" output for video and sound so its either sound proccessed by "32X" or no sound at all, only "Megadrive" model 1 sound is send to 3,5 port.
 All sound from "Megadrive" cartridges with "32X" are attached are also send thought stereo port not even mono sound are possible without extra speakers or headset.
 I found a special 3rd party "Megadrive" to "32X" connect cable where one extra wire is connected to "Megadrive" model 1s 3,5 jackin port and bougt it at USA "Amazon".

 My top three personal favorite games for "32X" are in order "Doom", "Starwars arcade" and "Virtua Racing Deluxe" but on the other hand I dont own that many games to "32X" since games are hard to find and very expensive today, I for example got "Starwars arcade" as bonus when I bought the "32X" machine from a private seller at "Tradera" and I bought a handfull additonal games like "Doom" and "Virtua Racing Delexe" at commercial retro sites.
 I think that "Doom" at "32X" is one of the best "Doom" versions that exists, it got bad reviews by many since some levels are not included but I dont rate as inferior at all.
 I focused on 3d games when I bought cartridges, "Virtua Racing" also exist on "Megadrive" where it had a special chip intergrated into cartridge to handle 3d.
 Several title for "32X" was also made for "Megadrive" as well but compared to "32X" versions the "Megadrive" version often has worse graphic and lagg.
-There are also some interesting "32X" games I have not tried yet since I dont own the cartridges like the "Sonic" spinoff game "Knuckles Chaotix".
-But I dont intend to buy that much games, I have not unlimeted space.

 If using "32X" on "Megadrive" model 2 a special item was placed at bottom of "32X" allowing it to lock probably.
 "32X" came with some sort of anti static clips to be placed in cartridge slot but from what I read they are not needed and they seems to be impossible to place in cartridge slot in first place.
 Note that "32X" needed its own power cable and a special cable into the "Megadrive" despite inserted into cartridge slot.
 The drawback of "32X" are the many cables requered and extra for sound stuff needed for "Megadrive" model 1 without he hard to find 3rd party super cable that can handle sound as well.
 This makes the system very hard to use unless permently placed.
 The only HDMI converters that I found needs a additional power cable as well.
 An other drawback for for my own part that that my good special cable to HDMI TV from "Megadrive" model 1 does not work with "32X" since different size of port.
 I found a an other cable made to work is buggier.
 Then I switched to brand new "32X" to Scart cable after I found a working Scart to HDMI adapter and it works excellent after that I bought a brand new "32X" to Scart cable as well as a brand new "Megadrive" to "32X" connection cable.
 I also foun a dedicated AV for HDMI for Segas and it worked even better.